zhenkewu/zhenkewu.github.io/team/_posts/2019-05-20-tim-necamp.md

 2007-11, Bachelor of Science - Ohio State University, Columbus, Ohio with Honors in Arts and Science (magna cum laude) Major: Mathematics; Minors: Statistics, Economics

-# Thesis:

-[_Design and Analysis of Sequential Randomized Trials with Applications to Mental Health and Online Education_](https://deepblue.lib.umich.edu/handle/2027.42/151503).
-Co-Chair (with Ed Ionides)

 # Awards: